 Technology replacing manipulatives; it all started with good intentions.
 In fact, I remember being rewarded with a trip to the elementary school library in the late 1970s where I could play a Star War's themed text-based adventure game on the school's only Apple II Computer.
 To be honest, it didn't teach me to read, but it did encourage it.
 But this is quickly what technology became...let's trick students into learning through educational video games!

 Certainly, one of the early uses of the smartphone in education, which spawned the BYOD (bring your own device) initiatives, was to use multimedia "apps" to help students learn in a fun way.
 But because their use was seldom specific in focus, the effectiveness of these devices can be strongly debated.
 Not only this, because this technology use takes place on a platform that also doubles as a student's entertainment, it also becomes a diversion FROM learning.
-This is technology use at its worse.
+This is technology use at its worst.

 What it is NOT - if we are honest - is an active, integral role in the mastery of a learning objective.
 And in the spirit of using manipulatives as a pedagogical practice, technology has failed.
 While it could be used to function as a manipulative toward meeting specific educational objectives, we seldom require it to do so.